HOGENT-MLOps/mlops-labs/assignment/04-kubernetes.md

 # Lab 4: Container orchestration with Kubernetes

-> **Remark:** this lab assignment is still work in progress.
-It will be updated in the coming weeks, so don't start working on it yet.

 The goal of this assignment is to become familiar with [Kubernetes](https://kubernetes.io), Google's container orchestration engine.
 It will play an important role in the next lab assignments, where you will deploy your own Machine Learning pipelines on a Kubernetes cluster.

 ## :mortar_board: Learning goals